-Amanda ended the workshop by outlining some important things to consider when filling out an application for a TEDxYouth license.
+Here are some important things to consider before you fill out a TEDxYouth license.

 1. Consider the name.
 If an event is held at a school, the name of the event should be “TEDx” followed by the name of the school.
 So Elm Street High School’s event would be TEDxElmStreetHighSchool.
 The name becomes the identity of the event, which is a great way to build school pride!

 3. Determine if you plan to have live speakers.
 Just let the TEDx team know what type of speakers you plan on having for your event.
 Will it be all student speakers?
 Will it be all adult speakers?
-Don’t worry, though, this is just to get an idea of your initial thoughts — this can be changed!
-You also don’t have to have live speakers at all.
+Will it be TED-Ed Club Members from multiple Clubs throughout the region and/or members of the broader community?
+Don’t worry, though, this is just to get your initial thoughts about speakers and ideas that will be presented on stage — this can be changed!

 4. Why are you doing this?
 Let the TEDx team know what you’re hoping to achieve through this event.
 Is it about sharing ideas?
 Collaborating?
 Community?
 It’s a chance for the TEDx team to get to know you better!

-Not a part of TED-Ed Clubs, yet?
+Not using TED-Ed’s presentation literacy guide, yet?
 Fill out an application here! »